 - All cash proceeds from the sale must be reinvested in the replacement property.
 Any proceeds that you retain will be taxable.

-You must notify the intermediary of suitable replacement properties on or before the 45th day following the date of sale.
+You must notify the intermediary of suitable replacement properties on or before the 45th day following the date of closing.
 You may choose from three options when identifying replacement property:

 3 Property Rule: You may identify any three properties as possible replacements for the property you sold.